AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 {sample}STOCK\_Scroller\_02{sample}

-Note that opposite to scroller in basic charts, we can zoom the AnyStock charts only by setting the selected range.
+Note that opposite to scroller in basic charts, it is possible to zoom the AnyStock charts only by setting the selected range.

 ### Background Series

-Now, as we have tried to change some elements that are common for the AnyStock and the Basic scroller, let's adjust some parameters that only AnyStock scroller can have.
-We can add any of [supported series](Supported_Series) to the scroller if necessary, so the scroller will display a thumbnail AnyStock chart in its background.
+Now, as common elements for the AnyStock and the Basic scroller are changed, let's adjust some parameters that only AnyStock scroller can have.
+Let's add any of the [supported series](Supported_Series) to the scroller if necessary, so the scroller will display a thumbnail AnyStock chart in its background.
 Let's define the thumbnail series of column type and look at it:

 {sample}STOCK\_Scroller\_03{sample}